m-renaud/elm-scaffolding/README.md

 the css, external JavaScript, and media live in the `assets/` directory.
 Lets dig a bit deeper into the source directory.

-Each component is broken up into 4 main files `Types.elm`, `State.elm`, `View.elm`, and `Rest.elm`.
+Each module is broken up into 4 main files `Types.elm`, `State.elm`, `View.elm`, and `Rest.elm`.

 > _Types: The Model and Msg types._